MI14

 MI14, or British Military Intelligence, Section 14 was a department of the British Directorate of Military Intelligence.
 It was an intelligence agency of the War Office, which specialised in intelligence about Germany.
-Originally part of MI3, during the Second World War the German sub-department's expertise and analysis became so important to the war effort that it was spun off into its own Military Intelligence section.

-One of MI14's most valuable sources, codenamed COLUMBA, consisted of reports returned by pigeons dropped over Nazi-occupied countries in packs containing a miniature spying kit.
+One of MI14's most valuable sources, codenamed Operation Columba, consisted of reports returned by pigeons dropped over Nazi-occupied countries in packs containing a miniature spying kit.

-Now defunct, the foreign intelligence remit is handled by the Secret Intelligence Service (MI6).
+It was absorbed by the Secret Intelligence Service (MI6) after the Second World War.